 By choosing the correct kinds of clothing materials and brands we can decrease our individual carbon footprint.

-The contribution of every individual to the carbon emission is measured in terms of kilograms of CO2 eq and the individual impact of a person towards the global carbon emission is measured in terms of their carbon footprint.
-One of the biggest ways in which we as individuals can reduce our carbon footprint is by consuming organic clothing, In particular, organic clothing made by hemp.
+The contribution of every individual to the carbon emission is measured in terms of kilograms of CO2 emitted.
+The individual impact of a person towards the global carbon emission is measured in terms of their carbon footprint.
+To understand the impact of personal behaviour on global warming, the carbon footprint proves to be a powerful tool.

 Yes, hemp clothing is not just a product that is simply hyped by the media, it also helps you contribute to the reduction of carbon dioxide emission in the following ways.

 Hemp requires very little water to grow.
-Compared to cotton that is the most water-dependent crop, hemp only takes up around 898 gallons of water to produce 2.2 pounds of hemp.
+Compared to cotton (which is the most water-dependent crop), hemp only takes up around 898 gallons of water to produce 2.2 pounds of hemp.
 Imagine the amount of water that you can save with your decision to turn your wardrobe into a hemp clothing paradise!